harveyramer/harvey-ramer-blog/src/pages/blog/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

   - ci/cd
   - tutorial
 ---

-## What Is CI/CD?
+## CI/CD Overview

-CI/CD is an acronym representing *continuous integration* and *continuous delivery*.
+CI/CD is an acronym representing _continuous integration_ and _continuous delivery_.
 According to CI/CD, the quality of software is correlated to how often it is deployed.
 If the deployment process is difficult, the quality of software will inevitably be low.
 If it is easy to make small changes and deploy them without much risk, software quality increases over time.
 It all starts with the practices and tools we use to create and manage software code.

 ### Basic Version Control Concepts

-* **Distributed Version Control**: It is difficult to implement CI/CD without a distributed version control system [(DVCS)](https://en.wikipedia.org/wiki/Distributed_version_control) such as [Git](https://git-scm.com/).
+- **Distributed Version Control**: It is difficult to implement CI/CD without a distributed version control system [(DVCS)](https://en.wikipedia.org/wiki/Distributed_version_control) such as [Git](https://git-scm.com/).
 Git fosters collaboration by allowing developers to make changes independently and reconcile those changes effectively.
 Older version control systems like [SVN](https://subversion.apache.org/) are less flexible.
 Complicated merges often make deployment difficult.
-* **Trunk**: the copy of files representing the latest deployable version of software
+- **Trunk**: the copy of files representing the latest deployable version of software
-* **Cut a Branch**: Make a copy of the software that can be changed independently
+- **Cut a Branch**: Make a copy of the software that can be changed independently
-* **Feature Branch**: A copy of the software created for the purpose of making and testing changes before integrating with trunk
+- **Feature Branch**: A copy of the software created for the purpose of making and testing changes before integrating with trunk
-* **Pull Request**: Tools such as [Github](https://github.com/) and [Bitbucket](https://bitbucket.org/) allow a developer to signal to their team that their work is completed and ready for review.
+- **Pull Request**: Tools such as [Github](https://github.com/) and [Bitbucket](https://bitbucket.org/) allow a developer to signal to their team that their work is completed and ready for review.
 On approval, a pull request is merged to trunk.
-* **Merge Conflict**: Developers sometimes make changes to the same lines of code independently.
+- **Merge Conflict**: Developers sometimes make changes to the same lines of code independently.
 This causes a conflict when a pull request requires a code merge.

 ### Continuous Delivery